The headlines in the Fort Worth Register show how beloved he was and what a shock his death was.

 But Smith himself suffered from ill health and was forced to close his school.
 He then became a surveyor, as this 1856 Dallas Herald ad shows.

 Smith later passed the bar exam, fought for the Confederacy, attained the rank of colonel, returned to Fort Worth, and began to deal in real estate.
 By the early 1880s he was reported to be the largest landowner in Fort Worth.

 When a person’s long civic career is compressed into a few paragraphs, it seems that all he did was serve his city.
 Indeed, John Peter Smith participated in the campaign to have the county seat moved from Birdville to Fort Worth; he was a partner in the Fort Worth Street Railway Company; in 1891 he helped develop the first stockyards in Fort Worth.

 John Peter Smith helped organize the first water department, gas light company (ads are from the 1885 city directory), and school system.
 He served six terms as mayor.
 He donated the land that John Peter Smith Hospital is built on so that Fort Worth “could have the best of medical care.”
 He donated land for parks and churches and for Emanuel Hebrew Rest and Oakwood cemeteries.

-By 1889 Smith was living in this house on West 3rd Street between Florence and Burnet streets near today’s First United Methodist Church.
+By 1889 Smith was living in this house on West 3rd Street between Florence and Burnett streets near today’s First United Methodist Church.

 Photo from David H. Swartz’s Photographs of Fort Worth, circa 1890-1899.

-In 1910 a ward school would be built on the Smith homestead and named for him.
+In 1910 a new school in the Second Ward would be built on the Smith homestead (on West 2nd street at Florence Street) and named for him.
+(In 1969 Millers Insurance Group would buy the building and in 1970 would demolish it.)

 When the Texas Spring Palace burned in 1890, Smith was credited with rescuing a six-year-old girl.